jlevy/og-equity-compensation/README.md

   [been](http://stockoptioncounsel.com/blog/nc7go8ivzxb1el5rhv6nltrjan0n2t/2017/3/6)
   [debated](https://news.ycombinator.com/item?id=9254299) at significant length.
   The key considerations:
-  - Everyone agrees that employees holding stock options with an expiring window and often have to make a painful choice if they wish to leave:
+  - Everyone agrees that employees holding stock options with an expiring window often have to make a painful choice if they wish to leave:
     Pay to exercise and for a substantial (from five- to seven-figure) tax bill (possibly looking for [secondary liquidity or a loan](#can-you-sell-private-stock))—or walk away from the options.